 My knowledge stems from my own search for comfort in my own hips and back, post-injury.
 I built on this knowledge and began to formally study and teach prenatal yoga.
 After the birth of their babies, several of my students sought my help rehabbing their pelvic floor and abdomen.
 My interest in lifetime pelvic health led me to formally study and eventually teach postpartum yoga.

 By then I was fully immersed in the birth world.
-I completed my birth doula training with DONA International, I became a Certified Childbirth Educator, studied with Dr. Patricia Jenkyns (a doctor of physical therapy specializing in womxn's pelvic health), and received a certification from Spinning Babies™.
+I completed my doula and childbirth education trainings, studied with Dr. Patricia Jenkyns (a doctor of physical therapy specializing in womxn's pelvic health), and received a certification from Spinning Babies™.
 Not long after, I began my winding journey towards practicing midwifery, attending births, teaching integrated childbirth education classes, as well as prenatal and postpartum yoga.
 In addition, I work as an advocate in my community for birthing justice and birth outside of the medical paradigm.